 Ask yourself what you can learn from your mistakes.

-You can also check out our library of growth mindset resources for helpful books, articles, websites, videos, and more.
-Then, make growth mindset a family affair by using our growth mindset journals with your children.
-Developing a growth mindset is a process, so give yourself grace along the way, and enjoy the journey!
+Looking for additional resources?
+Make growth mindset a family affair by using our Big Life Journal with your children.
+Developing a growth mindset is a process, so give yourself grace along the way and enjoy the journey!